titon/g11n/docs/resources.md

 ### Locales ###

 Locale bundles are a set of rules that are specific to that locale.
-These rules dictate formatting, inflections and grammer, validation, and more.
+These rules dictate formatting, inflections and grammar, validation, and more.

 Child locales (en_US) inherit rules from their parent (en).
 This allows for easy to use hierarchical inheritance.